 According to HubSpot, there are seven metrics you should be checking weekly: blog post views, CTA click-through rates, social media reach, email click-through rates, landing page conversion rates, traffic sources, and your monthly goal progress.

-“The adjustments you make throughout the month by looking at your data on a weekly basis can really contribute to whether or not you reach your monthly goals.”
+Then, the adjustments you make throughout the month, guided by the insights you receive from reviewing your data on a weekly basis, can really contribute to whether or not you reach your objectives.

 You don’t have a plan